Mudpuppy

 Size: 8 – 19.1” (adult size)

-Status: Species of Special Concern and Species of Greatest Conservation Need; Can be locally abundant.
-Have experienced recent declines or extirpation in many areas where once were common.
+Status: Can be locally abundant.
+Have experienced recent declines or extirpation in many areas where they were once common.

 Habitat: